peroni70/peroni70.github.io/_pages/cv.md

 many data modalities often found in healthcare data.
 Serve as point-of-contact for our Hospital partners regarding data and compute infrastructure, encompassing 14 ongoing research projects.
-* __Model Selection and Deferral__ - Developing methods for selecting which ML models to use, and when to defer to human judgment, in high-stakes decision-making scenarios.
+* __Adaptive Model Selection__ - Developing methods for selecting which ML models to use, and when to defer to human judgment, in high-stakes decision-making scenarios.

 Work experience